 The Center is supporting research projects conducted by MSS Research in the following fields:

-The Center also collaborates with other institutions in carrying out its objectives.
-Current collaborators include
+also collaborates with other institutions in carrying out its objectives.
+Current collaborators

 In pursuit of one of ICPF’s major recommendations, the Center is supporting research undertaken by MSS Research (India) and collaborating with the World Academy of Art and Science (USA) to formulate a comprehensive theory of social development.
 In January 1988, two initial papers (Comprehensive Theory of Social Development and Money & Internet) outlining an approach were presented at the Western Economics Association (USA) Pacific Rim Economics Conference in Bangkok.
 In November 1988, a special half day session was conducted at the General Assembly of World Academy of Art and Science in Vancouver, Canada to discuss a paper examining parallels between the processes of development and evolution in biology and society (Human Choice: Genetic Code for Social Development).
 In May 1999, MSS, ICPD and the World Academy co-sponsored a meeting of a small working group to examine the theoretical framework.
 Then in September 1999, a larger meeting was convened in Madras, India, co-sponsored by MSS, ICPD, and WAAS, to examine a more detailed exposition of the framework (Social Development Theory and Process of Human Development), including applications to a theory of business management and a theory of money (Musings on Money).
 A comprehensive list of development principles has also been compiled (Principles of Development).
 Development theory is also applied to examine the emergence of uncentralized organizations such as the Internet and Visa International credit card system as examples of a new organizational paradigm.